reneegyllensvaan/frej-haar/en-about.md

 </span>
 <br>

-Frej Haar (born 1996 outside Copenhagen) is a Danish-Swedish spoken word-poet based in Malmö.
-They won the 2017 Swedish National Poetry Slam Championship and the following European Championship in Brussels, Belgium.
+Frej Haar (they/them) is a Danish-Swedish poet and writer based in Malmö.
+In 2017, they won the Swedish National Poetry Slam Championship as well as the following European Championship in Brussels, Belgium.
+Their essays and poetry have been published in several Scandinavian and Swedish literary journals.
+Haar has a background in heritage and conservation studies, and has attended Kvinnofolkhögskolan's writing courses Your Silence Will Not Protect You as well as the writing program at Skurups folkhögskola.
+They are currently working on finishing a book of poetry about yarn, women, sheep and language.
 Frej writes and performs in Swedish and English and has performed in several countries since 2016.
 They also create fanzines/chapbooks, available for sale through contact.
 Preferred themes: queer heritage and history, women, gender and sexuality, biology, handicrafts and working class perspectives.

-Frej has an academic background in heritage and conservation studies.
-They have attended Kvinnofolkhögskolans writing courses Your Silence Will Not Protect You and currently attend the writing program at Skurups folkhögskola.